asis012/NLP/README.md

 Text classifier = x.pickle, y.pickle, classifier.pickle, tfidf.pickle fiels are pickle file made in text classificatio.ipynb file
 # Sentimental Analysis
 sentimental analysis = Twitter sentimental analysis using pickel files i.e. classifeir.pickel and tfidf.pickel, fetchinglive data from twiter and checking whether it is positive or negative data. also used tweepy.api
+# Text Summariztion
+summarize any text for  webpage of praragraph tag